RoliSoft/Obfuscation-Tunnel/README.md

    -f           Base32-encode data and fragment labels on 60-byte boundaries.
    -d domain    Optional domain name to act as the authoritative resolver for.

+(D)TLS-specific arguments:

+   --tls-no-verify  Ignore certificate validation errors of remote server.
+   --tls-ca-bundle  Path to CA bundle, if not found automatically by OpenSSL.
+   --tls-cert       Path to SSL certificate file in PEM format.
+                      Optional, otherwise it will be auto-generated and self-signed.
+   --tls-key        Path to SSL private key file in PEM format.
 ```

 Example for UDP-to-UDP tunnel: